deepstreamIO/deepstream.io-website/docs/00-tutorials/60-plugins/30-database/10-postgres.md

 deepstream’s data-structures are schemaless JSON documents identified by a unique key.
 This makes object-oriented databases a more natural fit as deepstream won’t make much use of Postgres relational features.
 Beyond that, there’s not much negative to say: Postgres is solid, fast and available from many hosting companies, e.g. [AWS](https://aws.amazon.com/rds/postgresql/) or [Heroku](https://www.heroku.com/postgres) as well as under a very [permissive open source license](https://www.postgresql.org/about/licence/) - give it a go!

 ## How to use deepstream with Postgres
-deepstream comes preinstalled an official connector for postgres.
+deepstream comes preinstalled with an official connector for postgres.

 It can be configured in the `storage` section of deepstreams `config.yml`